 General Closet Organization Considerations

 - Do you need drawer dividers in the closet?
 Should they be removable?
 The answer to these questions will depend on whether you require drawers and what you intend to store in them.

 - How many ties, shoes, bags, shirts, dresses and jackets do you have?
 Which is the longest tallest and widest?

 - Do you have any unusual closet storage needs such as specialty clothing for sports?

 There are thousands of ways to organize a closet.
-Your perfect closet design should determined by your unique needs and possessions.
+Determine your perfect closet design using your unique needs and possessions.
 The above list of considerations is just the first step.
-After you know what you want to store and how much space it will all take, it is time to sit down and draw up a plan for your new closet system.
+After you know what you want to store and how much space it will all take, sit down and draw up a plan for your new closet system.
 Refer to our “Tips on Measuring and Designing Your Closet” when developing your plan.
-Be sure to measure everything accurately and check your measurements in more than one place along the wall in case your walls are a bit crooked (most homes have walls that are crooked to some degree).
-And remember, if the designing seems a bit overwhelming, we offer a free professional closet design service to help you on your way to organization.
+Be sure to measure everything accurately.
+Check your measurements in more than one place along the wall in case your walls are a bit crooked (most homes have walls that are crooked to some degree).
+And remember, if the design process seems a bit overwhelming, we offer a free professional closet design service to help you on your way to better organization.